Skip to content

 Senate Concurrent Resolution 95 that would formally acknowledge the experience of California’s Italian American community, and express regret for the State’s role in the internment of Italians and Italian-Americans during the Second World War.

-You can find the most recent text and status of SCR 95 on the Legislature's Bill Information site.
+You can read its final text on the Legislature's Bill Information site.